Dan-Patterson/Tools_for_ArcGIS_Pro/TableTools/README.md

 **Notes**

-The toolbox (tbx) and the scripts in the *Scripts* folder, need to be copied to a local folder (retain the relative structure).
+The toolbox (*.atbx) and the scripts in the *Scripts* folder, need to be copied to a local folder (retain the relative structure).
 Alternatively, download and unzip the zip file into a local folder and load the toolbox in ArcGIS Pro